Summary of Travel Options to & from Barcelona Airport

 Getting to and from Barcelona Airport

-The most common and recommended transfer methods to and From the Airport are:-
+The most common and recommended transfer methods to and From the Airport from cheapest to most expensive are:-

 1. R2 SUD Rodalies Train